-Recently there was a report of a fire inside a car caused by hand sanitizer.
+In the past, there have been reports of fires inside cars caused by hand sanitizers.
 To find the answer as to why, you must look to the product Safety Data Sheet (SDS).
 An SDS is easily found on the internet and is divided to in 16 sections.
 Section 2 identifies to the hazards, section 7 addresses how to handle and store, and section 8 how to control the product.

 First, we will address the primary hazard, flammability.
 As a flammable product is heated, it releases vapors.
 Vapors put pressure on the container holding the alcohol and it will eventually force vent, like a mini explosion of the container.
 If you have a hand pump type container, vapors are being released and your car is the container.